prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 We will build a model that looks to accurately predict *loan_status*, based upon the customer metrics.

-If that can be achieved,...
+If this can be achieved, then it would be helpful in assessing the *creditworthiness* of future applicants

 As we are predicting a binary output, we tested four classification modelling approaches, namely: